 CLICK HERE to download the section from Wilderness & Travel Medicine on "Chest & Abdominal Injuries" * Author is a nationally recognized expert in wilderness medicine * Covers both illnesses and injuries * Includes improvised techniques for when medical supplies aren't on hand * Every section has been updated and new illustrations added to this edition First published in 1992, Wilderness & Travel Medicine has been a staple of the emergency first-aid kits sold worldwide by Adventure Medical Kits.
 With this fourth edition, Mountaineers Books and Adventure Medical Kits have partnered to release an updated, standalone reference for anyone who ventures away from civilization.
 Topics covered include everything from CPR, shock, and fractures to head, eye, and dental injuries, poisonous reactions, frostbite, hypothermia, heat illness, and much, much more.
 Throughout the text, sidebars provide useful and improvised techniques for specific injuries.
 In addition, there is "When to Worry" advice explaining how to tell if an injury is advancing in severity, despite attempts to arrest or slow down dangerous symptoms.

-This is the Only Wilderness Medicine Book You Need!
-Could you save yourself or a loved one when there are no doctors around?
+This is the Only Wilderness Medicine Book You Need Could you save yourself or a loved one when there are no doctors around?
 All too often travelers and outdoor enthusiasts get sick, injured, or worse.
 Learn how to prevent and cure a wide range of ailments whether at home, abroad, or in the wilderness.
-Discover how to heal yourself, because this comprehensive manual has all the information you need.
-Get it now.
-A Wilderness Medicine Handbook Like No Other * Diagnoses and treatments for a wide range of injuries and illnesses. * How to improvise what you need when modern medicine isn't available. * Pharmaceuticals, medicinal plants, veterinary substitutes, and other alternative remedies. * Preventative methods so you don't get sick/injured in the first place. * Safe use and dosage instructions for suggested medications. * Sample wilderness medicine kit that you can take on a commercial flight.
-Information for Each Condition Contains * A brief description. * Possible symptoms. * Appropriate treatment(s) depending on the situation. * Other supplementary information, e.g., causes, prevention, alternative remedies, complications.
-A 2-Part Wilderness Medicine Field Guide Quickly find what you're looking for in an emergency situation.
-Part I is must-read information covering: * Anatomy: Learn how the body's systems work individually and as a whole.
-This makes diagnoses easier. * Prevention Medicine: Prevention is the best cure.
-Learn how to avoid getting sick and/or injured in the first place. * First Aid Kit: An inventory and simple explanation of a first aid kit for travelers. * Medications Guide: Information on the safe use of the medications in this book. * Immediate First Aid: What to do in life-threatening medical situations. * Secondary Exam: A secondary exam will help you to make an accurate medical diagnosis. * Moving a Patient: Safe ways to move a patient.
+Discover how to heal yourself, because this comprehensive manual has the all the information you need Get it now.
+Includes 4 Free Bonuses Get your copy of Wilderness and Travel Medicine today and you will also receive: An emergency first aid cheat sheet.
+Daily health and fitness cheat sheet.
+Keep yourself healthy with this simple guide.
+How to lash and other useful knots.
+Use these to improvise stretchers and other equipment.
+The Survival Fitness Plan Super Burpee.
+A warm-up, stretch, and conditioning workout all in one exercise.
+A Wilderness Medicine Handbook Like No Other Diagnoses and treatments for a wide range of injuries & illnesses How to improvise what you need when modern medicine isn't available Pharmaceuticals, medicinal plants, veterinary substitutes, and other alternative remedies Preventative methods so you don't get sick/injured in the first place Safe use and dosage instructions for suggested medications Sample wilderness medicine kit that you can take on a commercial flight Information for Each Condition Contains A brief description Possible symptoms Appropriate treatment(s) depending on the situation Other supplementary information, e.g., causes, prevention, alternative remedies, complications A 2-Part Wilderness Medicine Field Guide Quickly find what you're looking for in an emergency situation.
+Part I is must-read information covering: Anatomy: Learn how the body's systems work individually and as a whole.
+This makes diagnoses easier.
+Prevention Medicine: Prevention is the best cure.
+Learn how to avoid getting sick and/or injured in the first place.
+First Aid Kit: An inventory and simple explanation of a first aid kit for travelers.
+Medications Guide: Information on the safe use of the medications in this book.
+Immediate First Aid: What to do in life-threatening medical situations.
+Secondary Exam: A secondary exam will help you to make an accurate medical diagnosis.
+Moving a Patient: Safe ways to move a patient.
 Part II is diagnoses and treatments.
-It is uniquely categorized by cause and/or body area to enable quick searching. * Environmental: Tropical diseases, heat and cold injuries, plants and animals, jetlag, etc. * Head: Headaches, brain injuries, ears, eyes, and nose infections, dental issues, etc. * Circulation: Shock, dehydration, diabetes, etc. * Digestive: Diarrhea, constipation, food poisoning, motion sickness, etc. * Genitourinary: STI's, pregnancy, UTI's, etc. * Integumentary: Skin disorders, nail injuries, splinters, etc. * Musculoskeletal: Sprains, strains, fractures, dislocations, etc. * Respiratory: Asthma, strep-throat, bronchitis, cold and flu, pneumonia, etc. ... and much more.
-Limited Time Only… Get your copy of Wilderness and Travel Medicine today and you will also receive: * Free SF Nonfiction Books new releases * Exclusive discount offers * Downloadable sample chapters * Bonus content … and more!
-No matter where you go you need this book, because the information inside it saves lives.
-Get it now.
+It is uniquely categorized by cause and/or body area to enable quick searching.
+Environmental: Tropical diseases, heat & cold injuries, plants & animals, jetlag, etc. Head: Headaches, brain injuries, ears, eyes, and nose infections, dental issues, etc. Circulation: Shock, dehydration, diabetes, etc. Digestive: Diarrhea, constipation, food poisoning, motion sickness, etc. Genitourinary: STI's, pregnancy, UTI's, etc. Integumentary: Skin disorders, nail injuries, splinters, etc. Musculoskeletal: Sprains, strains, fractures, dislocations, etc. Respiratory: Asthma, strep-throat, bronchitis, cold and flu, pneumonia, etc. ... and much more No matter where you go you need this book, because the information inside it saves lives Get it now.